 - hostport is a host name with an optional portnumber, for example, SYBLDAP1:389. - dn is the search base, for example, dc=sybase, dc-com. - attrs is a comma-separated list of attributes requested from the LDAP server.
 You must leave it blank.
-Data Provider requires all attributes. - scope is one of three strings: - base (the default) searches the base. - one searches immediate children. - sub searches the sub-tree. - filter is the search filter.
-Generally, it is the sybaseServername.
-You can leave it blank and set the Data Source or Server Name property in the ConnectionString. - userdn is the user's distinguished name (dn).
+Data Provider requires all attributes. - scope is one of three strings: - base (the default) searches the base. - one searches immediate children. - sub searches the sub-tree. - filter is the search filter, which is, generally, the sybaseServername.
+You can leave the search filter blank and set the datasource or server name property in the ConnectionString. - userdn is the user's distinguished name (dn).
 If the LDAP server does not support anonymous login, you can set the user's dn here, or you can set the DSPrincipal property in the ConnectionString. - userpass is the password.
 If the LDAP server does not support anonymous login, you can set the password here, or you can set the DSPassword property in the ConnectionString.